-ADL 020 MATH I (3T) 3 credits

-Beginning Math: teaches Whole numbers, Addition, Subtraction, Multiplication and Division.
+ADL 020 3 credits MATH I (3T) Beginning Math: teaches Whole numbers, Addition, Subtraction, Multiplication and Division.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 021 MATH II (3T)

-Primary focus is decimals, with continuing attention to Whole Number problems.
+ADL 021 MATH II (3T) 3 credits Primary focus is decimals, with continuing attention to Whole Number problems.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 022 MATH III (3T) 3 credits

-Primary focus is on computation of fractions.
+ADL 022 MATH III (3T) 3 credits Primary focus is on computation of fractions.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 023 MATH IV (3T) 3 credits

-Primary focus is on understanding word problems, with continuing review of previous math criteria.
+ADL 023 MATH IV (3T) 3 credits Primary focus is on understanding word problems, with continuing review of previous math criteria.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 024 MATH V (3T) 3 credits

-Primary focus is on Percent Problems.
+ADL 024 MATH V (3T) 3 credits Primary focus is on Percent Problems.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 025 MATH VI (3T) 3 credits

-Primary focus is on Ratio & Proportion/ Measurement.
+ADL 025 MATH VI (3T) 3 credits Primary focus is on Ratio & Proportion/Measurement.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-MATH VII (3T) ADL 026 3 credits

-Primary focus is on Algebra with continuing attention to appropriate Word Problems.
+ADL 026 MATH VII (3T) 3 credits Primary focus is on Algebra with continuing attention to appropriate Word Problems.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-MATH VIII (3T) ADL 027 3 credits

-Primary focus is on Geometry at the Pre-GED level with post-testing on all previous Math disciplines.
+ADL 027 MATH VIII (3T) 3 credits Primary focus is on Geometry at the Pre-GED level with post-testing on all previous Math disciplines.
 All instructions and materials are at Pre-GED levels.
 Materials are geared toward self-pacing with tutorial assistance.

-ADL 040 LEARNING ABOUT CAREERS (3T) 3 credits

-This course introduces students to the many career opportunities that exist in the world of work.
+ADL 040 LEARNING ABOUT CAREERS (3T) 3 credits This course introduces students to the many career opportunities that exist in the world of work.
 Topics include the nature of work, specific job requirements, and the impact of interest and aptitude on successful employment.
 Upon completion, each student will be able to summarize aspects of working, including job requirements specific to various fields and the impact of one's aptitude and interest.
 (Job search techniques will be included in this course.)

-ADL 053 UNDERSTANDING CONDENSED DATA

-This course presents a variety of charts, graphs, and tables for interpretation.
+ADL 053 UNDERSTANDING CONDENSED DATA (3T) 3 credits This course presents a variety of charts, graphs, and tables for interpretation.
 Topics include work and transportation schedules, line and bar graphs, pie charts, and tables of contents.
 Upon completion, students should be able to use condensed data to enhance vocational skills.

-ADL 055 ESSENTIALS OF A GOOD CITIZEN

-This course presents concepts from history, law, and government.
+ADL 055 ESSENTIALS OF A GOOD CITIZEN 3 credits (3T) This course presents concepts from history, law, and government.
 Topics include citizens' responsibilities and privileges in a market-driven society.
 Upon completion, students should be able to describe the opportunities and constraints facing citizens in a democracy.

-ADL 056 BASIC WRITING (3T) 3 credits
+BASIC WRITING (3T) ADL 056 3 credits This course is designed to meet the needs of students